 In general, spousal support (or alimony) is considered “rehabilitative.”
 This means that it is ordered as long as necessary for the recipient spouse to receive training and become self-supporting.

-Oftentimes, the divorce decree will specify a concrete time for when spousal support terminates.
+Often, the divorce decree will specify a concrete time for when spousal support terminates.
 But if it does not, payments must continue indefinitely until the court orders otherwise, or the paying spouse petitions to stop payments.

 In addition, life changes can also affect the duration of spousal support.
 If someone remarries or has a live-in partner, most awards will end.
 This is true even if the recipient spouse did not receive enough payments allowing for rehabilitation.

 Spousal support can be complicated.
-You can check out FindLaw's free Guide to Spousal Support to learn more, and head over to our Family Law Center as well.
-You may also want to contact an experienced divorce attorney for a more in-depth analysis of your specific situation.
+You can check out FindLaw’s free Guide to Spousal Support to learn more, and head over to our Family Law Center as well.
+You may also want to contact an experienced divorce attorney for a more in-depth look of your specific situation.